-Mr. Sinclair became Chief Financial Officer effective October 18, 2010.
-Mr. Sinclair left the Corporation effective December 31, 2014.
-Mr. Sinclair's employment agreement provided for the payment of a minimum base salary of \$280,000 for the year ended December 31, 2014.
-Mr. Sinclair's employment agreement as amended on March 15, 2012, also provided for the payment of an annual bonus with a target amount equal to 50% of the then current annual base salary.
+Mr. Hollaar became Chief Financial Officer effective January 1, 2015.
+Mr. Hollaar's employment agreement provided for employment for an indefinite term with the payment of a base salary of \$210,000 for the year ended December 31, 2015.
+Mr. Hollaar's employment agreement also provided for the payment of an annual bonus with a target amount equal to 50% of the then current annual base salary.
 The annual bonus was based on a recommendation of the Compensation Committee and at the discretion of the Board, taking into account annual corporate and/or personal objectives and goals.
-Mr. Sinclair's employment agreement also provided that he had the right to receive up to 50% of any annual bonus entitlement in the form of a share-based award under the Share Incentive Plan such as RSUs and that in the event that he holds the award for two years, he would receive a 20% increase in the number of units.
+Mr. Hollaar's employment agreement also provided that he had the right to receive up to 50% of any annual bonus entitlement in the form of a share-based award under the Share Incentive Plan such as RSUs and that in the event that he holds the award for two years, he would receive a 20% increase in the number of units.